-The Emergency Medical Technician Program provides the EMT student with a supervised clinical learning experience that goes beyond the initial EMT requirements for the State of Missouri Bureau of EMS established requirements.
-Students will work with an assigned preceptor for 76 hours of clinical experience to develop an understanding of the role and responsibilities of the EMT/EMT-Basic.
-Curriculum includes human anatomy and physiology; CPR; bleeding control; immobilization measures; medical emergencies including cardiac, endocrine, cardiovascular, renal, GI, altered mental status and pulmonary emergencies; trauma emergencies; special populations and EMS operations.
+The Emergency Medical Technician Program provides the EMT student with a supervised clinical learning experience that goes beyond the initial EMT requirements for the State of Missouri Bureau Students will work with an of EMS established requirements. assigned preceptor for 76 hours of clinical experience to develop an understanding of the role and responsibilities of the EMT/EMT-Basic.
+Curriculum includes human anatomy and physiology; CPR; bleeding control; immobilization measures; medical emergencies including cardiac, endocrine, cardiovascular, renal, GI, altered mental status emergencies, trauma emergencies; and pulmonary populations and EMS operations.
 This course is approved by the Missouri Bureau of Emergency Medical Services and will allow successful graduates to sit for the NREMT EMT-basic exams.
 A course fee will apply.
 (Prerequisites: must be at college-level reading, 18 years of age or turning 18 before the end of the course, immunization history (Hep B, Flu, TB), background check at the cost of the student PRIOR to acceptance in the program and physical examination by approved medical provider) (Corequisite: AHA Healthcare Provider Level CPR, Approval by Program Director to enroll)